ubergeekseven/ubergeekseven.github.io/_pages/captainslog/terms_of_service.md

 permalink: /captainslog/terms-of-service/
 ---

-# Terms of Service for Captain's Log Journaling System available at captainslog.kalconix.com.
+# Terms of Service for Captain's Log Journaling System available at
+# captainslog.kalconix.com.
 # This website is hosting the terms of service for captainslog.kalconix.com specifically.
 # Access to the main site is only available through secure methods.
-This terms of service is availble only through this public site and captainslog.kalconix.com is only available through authentication.
-One more way that your data is protected.
+# This terms of service is available only through this public site and captainslog.kalconix.com is only available through authentication.
+# One more way that your data is protected.

 **Last Updated:** 10/5/2024